INST377-UMD/inst377-group-project-Laura-villada/README.md

 This will start the server, and you can access the application in your web browser at http://localhost:3000.

-Running Tests
+-Running Tests
 To run tests for this software, execute the following command:

   npm test

-API Endpoints
+-API Endpoints
 The API for this server application exposes the following endpoints:

-API Endpoints
+-API Endpoints
 The API for this server application exposes the following endpoints:

-### API Endpoints
+API Endpoints

 The API for this server application provides the following endpoints:

-#### GET /recipes/complexSearch
+GET /recipes/complexSearch

 - Description: Search for recipes using advanced filtering and ranking.
 - Parameters: